bazzle/satoshi-power/README.md

 Subject to change

-✅ v1.0.0 Initial stable release
+### ✅ v1.0.0 Initial stable release

+* Show live conversions from exchange rates API

-v2.0.0 Historical data, choose a date in UI
+### v2.0.0 Historical data
-v3.0.0 Infographics, line graphs for each currency

-📜 Licensed under the [MIT License](./LICENSE) – free to use, fork, and modify with attribution.
+* Github action to pull in conversion data once weekly and trigger a commit into data submodule repo, then redeploy the app
+* UI range slider/date picker on the homepage.
+To allow users to see historical data snapshots.
+* Infographics/charts for each currency.
+Showing devaluation over time against satoshi's.